• Skip to primary navigation

 • 3 garlic cloves finely minced

-• ½ cup chicken stock low-sodium (or sub with beef stock / cold water)
+• ½ cup chicken stock (low-sodium) or beef stock / cold water

 Instructions

-• In a large bowl, marinate sliced beef with marinade ingredients as listed above for at least 15 minutes at room temperature.
+• In a large bowl, marinate the sliced beef with the marinade ingredients as listed above for 15-20 minutes at room temperature.

 • Fill a large pan or wok with enough water and bring to a boil on high heat.
-Blanch chow mein noodles just until loosened, about 20 seconds.
-Then strain the noodles in a colander and shake out excess water.
+Blanch the noodles just until loosened, about 20 seconds.
+Then strain in a colander and shake out any excess water.
 Set aside.

-• Heat 1 tablespoon or 15 ml vegetable oil in a dry wok or large pan on medium-high heat.
-Fry marinated beef until cooked and browned on the edges, about 1-2 minutes.
+• Heat 1 tablespoon (15 mL) vegetable oil in a dry wok or large pan on medium-high heat.
+Fry the marinated beef until cooked and slightly browned on the edges, about 1-2 minutes.
 Remove and set aside.

-• Add another 1 tablespoon or 15 ml of vegetable oil into the pan.
-Stir fry carrots and cabbage for 30 seconds and push to the side of the pan.
+• Add another 1 tablespoon (15 mL) vegetable oil into the pan.
+Stir fry the carrots and cabbage for 30 seconds and push to the side of the pan.

 • Then add remaining vegetable oil into the empty space.
-Add noodles and noodle sauce.
-Toss until noodles are evenly coated and there is little sauce on the base of the pan, about 60 seconds.
-Tip: Use two wooden or metal spatulas to help you toss the noodles.
+Add noodles and noodle sauce and toss until evenly coated and there is little sauce on the base of the pan.

-• Add cooked beef, bean sprouts and green onions and mix everything together for another 30 seconds.
-Serve and enjoy!
+• Add cooked beef, bean sprouts, and green onions and toss until evenly combined, about 30-60 seconds.
+Enjoy hot!

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!